As everything goes pear shaped

 As the assembled officers were seated Chief Holmes stepped up to the rostrum and addressed them, 'Ladies, gentlemen, we are today dealing with a complicated scenario; allegedly a criminal gang is trying to infiltrate Elysium and FitzGerald to gain control.
 At the moment, we have at least two groups scouting the areas.
 To this end, we have instituted security state A; this mobilises all security on alert.'

-'The tactics may include nuisance attacks to shops within FitzGerald and Elysium and a possible kidnapping of Mrs Webster,' Holmes continued, 'Currently, there are parties guarding gates, airfields and at the store entrances.
+'The tactics may include nuisance attacks to shops within FitzGerald and Elysium and a possible kidnapping of Mrs Webster,' Holmes continued, 'Currently, there are parties guarding gates, airfields, bus terminals and at the store entrances.
 We have alerted the city police to watch for identified associates of crime syndicates entering the city.
 At this stage apart from surveillance, there is no public activity.'

 Stepping to the map indicated several points of interest and naming parties responsible for each position and likely threats.
 'Understand that nothing is sure, there is the possibility that they will cut their losses and seek softer targets elsewhere.'